Skip to content

 4. Select the delivery channel;

-5. Optionally choose whether to close the Issue synchronously after the event is restored.
+5. Optionally choose whether to close the Issue synchronously after the event recovers.

-The Issues generated here can be viewed in Incident Tracking > the selected channel.
+The Issues generated here can be viewed in Incident > the selected channel.

 Alert Configuration

-After the monitoring trigger condition is met, immediately send an alert message to the specified notification targets.
-The alert strategy includes the event level to be notified, the notification targets, and the alert silence period.
+When the monitoring trigger conditions are met, immediately send alert messages to the specified notification objects.
+The alert strategy includes the event level to be notified, notification objects, and the alert silence period.

-The alert strategy supports single or multiple selections.
+Alert strategies support single or multiple selections.
 Click the strategy name to expand the details page.
-To modify the strategy, click Edit Alert Strategy.
+If you need to modify the strategy, click Edit Alert Strategy.

 Association

-Supports associating the monitor with a dashboard for quick jumps and visual data viewing.
+Supports associating monitors with dashboards for quick jumps and visual viewing of related data.

 Permissions